rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### modules
-- Used by modules: app, masters_crud
+- Used by modules: masters_crud, batch_production, app
-- Files: 2
+- Files: 3
+- Functions using this table:
+  - get_cost_elements_for_batch in puvi-backend/puvi-backend-main/modules/batch_production.py

 ### month_writeoffs
 - Used by modules: writeoff_analytics